ljlodl5/School_District_Analysis/README.md

 Exhibit C: The data for the school district when student count was not adjusted.(post NaN, total student count = 1635).
 The NaN values reduced math and test scores from the dataset but the full student count erroneously remained, thus the need for coding adjustments and replacement values.
+The largest impact to the work in this module was the refactoring of NaN impact on a dataset, or merged datasets within a dataframe.
+If NaN does not eliminate an entire row of data then dependencies can exist which impact final representation of data.
+In this case there is a 30% impact for THS if the total count of students was not refactored to eliminate 9th graders within the code.

 #### ![School Summary adjusted NaN but with incorrect total student count](https://github.com/ljlodl5/School_District_Analysis/blob/main/Resources/Thomas%20High%20School%20Scores%20.png)